 - Will this be too much for my family to bear?

 - What happens when I die?

 The following may help you understand what to expect both physically and emotionally during these last few months.
 Hopefully, it will help you live fully and get the most out of this last phase of your life.

 This is written for the person with cancer, but it can be useful to the people who care for, love, and support someone with advanced cancer, too.
 Use this information to get answers to your questions and concerns about this very sensitive and difficult time.

-There are also professional cancer information specialists who are ready to talk with you about these issues 24 hours a day, 7 days per week at our National Cancer Information Center.
+There are also professional cancer information specialists who are ready to talk with you about these issues 24 hours a day, 7 days a week at our National Cancer Information Center.
 You can speak to one of them by calling 1-800-227-2345.